SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing the course, students have acquired a thorough understanding of Austrian private and public business law.
+Upon completing the course, alumni have acquired a thorough understanding of Austrian private and public business law.
 They possess basic knowledge of business and commercial law, in particular regarding common corporate forms such as partnerships and other prevailing legal entities (GmbH, AG) and have worked with the relevant Austrian legal codes (the UGB, GmbHG and AktG).
-Students are able to recognize potential issues related to decision making, representation and liability aspects of businesses and are perceptive for practical problems relating to cartel law.
-Students are familiar with the stipulations of the Austrian trade law and understand the principles of commercial tendering and subsidy laws.
+Alumni are able to recognize potential issues related to decision making, representation and liability aspects of businesses and are perceptive for practical problems relating to cartel law.
+Alumni are familiar with the stipulations of the Austrian trade law and understand the principles of commercial tendering and subsidy laws.

 Superior module: